-Some pain and swelling is expected after surgery.
+Some pain, swelling, and bruising is expected after surgery.
 It is usually most severe for the first 2-3 days.
 The following strategies are especially important during this time.
+Try to anticipate an increase in pain when the nerve block wears off, usually within 12-24 hours.

-- Rest Take things easy for the first few clays, try to rest and avoid prolonged walking or standing. - Ice Apply an ice pack (or a cold therapy machine if you have one) to your operative knee to reduce pain and inflammation.
+- Rest Take things easy for the first few clays, try to rest and avoid prolonged crutch walking or standing. - Ice Apply an ice pack (or a cold therapy machine if you have one) to your operative knee to reduce pain and inflammation.
 Take care not to put ice directly on the skin.
 Ice for 30 minutes at a time, and remove for 30 minutes in between sessions.
-You should continue this for the first 2-3 days or longer if you still have pain and swelling. - Elevate Put pillows under your operative leg and lie flat so that your knee is above your heart.
-This will help to drain fluid from the leg and reduce swelling. - Medication You may have received a prescription for narcotic and/or anti-inflammatory medication.
+You should continue this for the first 2-3 days or longer if you still have pain and swelling.
+You may open your brace to apply ice. - Elevate Put pillows under your operative leg and lie flat so that your knee is above your heart.
+This will help to drain fluid from the leg and reduce swelling.
+Avoid placing pillows directly under the knee; instead use pillows under the ankle to encourage full extension of the leg. - Medication You may have received a prescription for narcotic and/or anti-inflammatory medication.
 Please take them as instructed.
 The medication is most helpful if taken 30-45 minutes prior to any planned activity or exercise.